Homepage / Excursion Guides / Best Nashville Bachelorette Party Ideas: The Ultimate Planning Guide

 Trap 3: Over-scheduling Day 1.
 Five activities in one day is a recipe for an exhausted bride by 8pm.
 Two anchor activities per day is the sweet spot.

 Trap 4: Assuming you can book everything last minute.
-Nashville bachelorette season peaks March through October.
-Popular tours, quality Airbnbs, and group-friendly restaurants fill weeks in advance on weekends.
+Nashlorette weekends during peak season (March through October) move fast.
+Popular tours fill up 4 to 6 weeks out on weekends, quality Airbnbs disappear even faster, and group-friendly restaurants require advance notice.
 The planning timeline below exists for a reason.

 Trap 5: Treating Broadway as the whole city.
 East Nashville has some of the best cocktail bars and restaurants in the region with a fraction of the crowds.
 The Gulch, 12 South, and Marathon Village all offer bachelorette-friendly experiences that feel like Nashville, not a theme park version of it.